ZeenathZahra/ZeenathZahra/README.md

 * 💻 Currently working on Developing an AI Agent For Cancer Diagnosis and

-* 📝 Developing a Notes Management System [Aide Memoire](https://digital-garden-site.vercel.app/)
+* 📝 Contributing to a Notes Management System [Aide Memoire](https://digital-garden-site.vercel.app/)
 <hr>
 <div align="center">